jfioasd/esolang-analysis/README.md

 P. S. Vyxal uses range encoding, and Nibbles uses an approximation to range encoding.
 So it would be good to pass this base-343 format to a range encoder for compressing the most frequent character sequences to a shorter format.

-Also, if it's possible to train a neural network to insert the highly common builtins at the right positions (so that they don't have to be written explicitly), that would be a great advantage.
+Also, if it's possible to train a neural network to insert the highly common builtins at the correct positions (so that they don't have to be written explicitly), that would be a great advantage.
 Neural networks can be quite accurate. ;P